CloudNationHQ/terraform-azure-plan/README.md

-# Azure Service Plans Terraform Module
+# Service Plans

-This Terraform module streamlines the creation and management of Azure Service Plans.
-It provides a flexible and customizable solution for deploying fully-configured instances, incorporating best practices and offering a variety of options to suit different needs.
+This terraform module simplifies the deployment and management of azure service plans, offering flexible configuration options.
+It facilitates efficient scaling and optimizes resource allocation, streamlining the overall management process.

 ## Goals

-- **Structured Data Management**: Create a logical data structure by combining and grouping related resources together in a complex object.
+The main objective is to create a more logic data structure, achieved by combining and grouping related resources together in a complex object.

-- **Reusability**: Promote reusability by making the module a repeatable component, simplifying the process of building diverse workloads and platform accelerators consistently.
+The structure of the module promotes reusability.
+It's intended to be a repeatable component, simplifying the process of building diverse workloads and platform accelerators consistently.

-- **API Alignment**: Utilize keys and values in the object that correspond to the REST API's structure, enabling iterations and increasing practical value over time.
+A primary goal is to utilize keys and values in the object that correspond to the REST API's structure.
+This enables us to carry out iterations, increasing its practical value as time goes on.

-- **Separation of Logic and Configuration**: Separate logic from configuration in the module to enhance scalability, ease of customization, and manageability.
+A last key goal is to separate logic from configuration in the module, thereby enhancing its scalability, ease of customization, and manageability.

 ## Non-Goals